 The immense amount of analytical information generated daily puts analytical data management at the core of every R&D organization.
 Combining, organizing, accessing, and mining all this scattered and disparate data is a huge challenge faced by scientists every single day.

-To overcome this challenge, a leading international tobacco company decided they needed to make their analytical data streams more accessible and re-usable, creating a globally accessible centralized database.
-This was no small feat given the amount of GC/MS data accumulated over the years.
+To overcome this challenge, a leading international tobacco company decided they needed to make their analytical data streams more accessible and reusable, creating a globally accessible centralized database.
 Ultimately, their aim was to leverage their existing data and reduce the amount of manual structure identification of aerosol components in smoke from conventional tobacco products and e-cigarettes, freeing up valuable scientist time.